 Students participate in a range of wellbeing initiatives at DCS.
-These include whole school approaches, as well as activities targetted at key developmental stages, such as “Ready, Set, Big School”, Year 7 Orientation and year group camps.
+These include whole school approaches, as well as activities targeted at key developmental stages, such as “Ready, Set, Big School”, Year 7 Orientation and year group camps.
 Students may also participate in targeted programs, such as social skills groups, to address particular needs.
 DCS employs a Psychologist and a Chaplain who work to promote wellbeing across the school and are able to provide specialised support for a range of concerns.
 Our School Chaplain is also at DCS 2 days per week and is available to provide pastoral care to all members of the school community.

 Dubbo Christian School offers an environment where students are challenged and equipped to experience the joy of serving the risen Saviour, discovering His purpose for their lives, and living lives that glorify Him.
 We value the opportunity to partner with parents in the nurture and growth of our students.